 How much does a solo trip to La Linea cost per day?

-Budget solo travel in La Linea costs around €50 to €70 per day including accommodation, food, and transport.
+Budget solo travel in La Linea typically costs around €50 to €70 per day including accommodation, food, and local transport.
 Mid-range travellers spending €80 to €120 per day will eat and stay very well.
 Both are significantly cheaper than equivalent travel in Gibraltar.

 Can you visit Gibraltar as a day trip from La Linea?